yoskovia/python_uat/readme.md

 <details>
   <summary>What I will (and won't be) covering</summary>

+- Goal: Provide an overview and equip you to learn more yourself
 - Python basics
 - Rectangular data with `pandas`
 - ~~Object Oriented programming~~